HARVARD CONNECTION: Sara Su Jones, AB’96, JD’01

 Photo above courtesy of Jón Halldór Unnarsson

-While the Tiffany Exhibit will not open until September 12th, but certain Tiffany Studios items that are part of the exhibition are part of the Museum's permanent collection, including the Nautilus Shell Centerpiece Lamp, the 18-Light Lily Lamp, the Agnes Northrop landscape painting, and several other items by or relating to Tiffany Studios.
+While the Tiffany Lamps exhibition will not open until September 12th, certain Tiffany Studios items that are part of the exhibition will be on view in the Museum's first-floor galleries on August 20th, including the Nautilus Shell Centerpiece Lamp and the 18-Light Lily Lamp.
+In addition, during the concert, a silent slide show of close-up photos of the exhibition's items will be projected on a screen to the side of the stage.

 Driehaus Museum